Last Updated on May 29, 2024 by Soumya

 There’s a full-blown Roman city under the streets of Lisbon.

-These galleries are open to tourists only a few times during the year.
-They usually announce it on their website or Facebook page.
+These galleries are open to tourists only a few times a year.
+They usually announce this on their website or Facebook page.

 Lisbon’s Metro is an extraordinary museum of Portuguese tile art.

-If you are a budget traveler like me and love to use the metro for commuting within the city in Lisbon, then you are in for a surprise in Lisbon.
+If you are a budget traveler like me and love to use the metro to commute within the city of Lisbon, then you are in for a surprise.

-Walls of Lisbon’s metro stations are clad in vibrantly colored azulejos depicting stories and remarkable events from Portuguese history.
-The panel “Arrival” at Restauradores, sketches at Alto dos Moinhos, and the blue dome at the Parque station are all great examples.
+The walls of Lisbon’s metro stations are clad in vibrantly colored azulejos depicting stories and remarkable events from Portuguese history.

 Touring these underground metro stations is almost like walking through several rooms and phases of a Portuguese tile museum.
-One the best things to do in Lisbon on a rainy day, I would say.
-And definitely a must-know thing about Lisbon.
+It is one of the best things to do in Lisbon on a rainy day, I would say, and definitely a must-know thing about Lisbon.

 Lisbon has not always been the capital of Portugal.

 Among the many interesting facts about Lisbon is that the city hasn’t always been the capital of Portugal.
-In fact, this position was occupied by other Portuguese heritage towns at various points of time.
+In fact, other Portuguese heritage towns have occupied this position at various times.

-Guimaraes was the first capital of Portugal in the 12th century followed by Coimbra in the second half of 12th and early 13th centuries.
+Guimaraes was Portugal’s first capital in the 12th century, followed by Coimbra in the second half of the 12th and early 13th centuries.

 Lisbon was once “The City of Spies”.